GalaxyRuler/art-souk/DEVELOPMENT_SOLUTION.md

 ## Problem Analysis

 The main issue preventing package installation is the `workspace:*` protocol used in the monorepo structure, which npm cannot resolve.
-This prevents installation of useful development tools like:
+This prevents installation of useful development tools in the client/ and server/ directories like:
 - `qrcode` for QR code generation
 - `nodemon` for development server auto-restart
 - `jest` for testing